IronAdamant/AutoClacker/Docs/README.markdown

 4. **Adjust Speed and Duration**: Customize the interval between actions ("Speed") and the total duration of automation ("Mode").
 Tooltips in the UI explain the difference between these settings.
 5. **Start/Stop Automation**: Use the toggle key (default: F5) to start or stop the automation.

-### Settings File

-A default `settings.json` file is provided in the `configs/` directory.
-When you run the application, runtime settings are saved to `configs/settings.json` in the application directory (e.g., `bin/Debug/configs/`).
-These runtime files are not tracked in the repository to avoid conflicts.

 ## Project Structure

 - `MainForm.cs`: The main GUI form that coordinates all components.
 - `Models/Settings.cs`: Defines the configuration settings for the application.
-- `Utilities/SettingsManager.cs`: Handles loading and saving settings to JSON.
+- `Utilities/SettingsManager.cs`: Handles loading and saving settings.
 - `Utilities/ApplicationDetector.cs`: Detects running applications for restricted mode.
 - `Utilities/HotkeyManager.cs`: Manages global hotkeys.
 - `Utilities/KeyCaptureDialog.cs`: Dialog for capturing keyboard input.